KArbeRes/MagentaA11yV2/public/content/documentation/native/controls/radio-button.md

 GIVEN THAT I am on a screen with a radio button

-1. Keyboard for mobile & desktop

-   - GIVEN I am using keyboard navigation
+1. Scenario: Test keyboard actions

    - WHEN I press the "TAB", "ARROW KEYS", or "CTRL+TAB"
       - THEN the focus should visibly move to the radio button
    - WHEN I press the "SPACEBAR" key
       - THEN the radio button should be activated on iOS and Android
    - WHEN I press the "ENTER" key
       - THEN the radio button should be activated on Android

-2. Desktop screenreader

-   - GIVEN I am using a mobile screen reader
+2. Scenario: Test mobile screen reader gestures

    - WHEN I swipe to navigate to the radio button
       - THEN the focus should move to the radio button
          - AND the radio button's name, role, and state should be expressed
    - WHEN I double-tap the radio button
       - THEN the radio button state should toggle

-3. Mobile screenreader

-   - GIVEN the radio button is visible on the screen
+3. Scenario: Test screen reader output on all devices

    - WHEN a screen reader reads the radio button
       - THEN its name should clearly describe its purpose and match any visible label
          - AND its role should be identified as a button in iOS and as a radio button in Android
          - AND its visible label should be grouped or associated with the radio button in a single swipe
-   - AND express its state (disabled/dimmed, iOS: checked/unchecked, selected/unselected.
-Android: checked/not checked)
+         - AND its state (DISABLED/DIMMED, iOS: CHECKED/UNCHECKED, SELECTED/UNSELECTED, Android: CHECKED/NOT CHECKED) should be expressed

-4. Device OS Settings
+4. Scenario: Test device OS settings for text resize

    - GIVEN the text label of the radio button is visible
    - WHEN I adjust the device text resize setting to 200%